 An evidence review from the National Library of Medicine agreed with the average weight gain being around the 5kg mark (5-6kg) but indicate that the risk of weight gain is highest in the 2 years after you stop smoking, with the main risk factors being older age, high body mass index, and higher numbers of cigarettes smoked.

-HOW TO MINIMISE WEIGHT GAIN WHEN QUITTING SMOKING
+HOW TO STOP GAINING WEIGHT WHEN QUITTING SMOKING

 When it comes to preventing weight gain during smoking cessation, there is plenty for you to do that can positively contribute to staying a healthy weight!